jsnlry/algodat1-ss2012-pr1-tests/README.md

 To clean up everything, build the code and run all the tests you can simply run

 	./clean.sh && ./build.sh && ./test.sh

+To run a single test just use

+	./test-single.sh <test-name>

+For example:

+	./test-single.sh 0000

 Resources